 4. Make a fast read through the text

-- On this fast read-through, it’s very important not to get bogged down with specific comprehension questions.
+- In this fast read-through, it’s important not to get bogged down with specific comprehension questions.

-So if you find yourself struggling over a particular sentence or a particular paragraph, put a question mark next to it in the margin.
-Don’t get trapped reading the same material over and over again for fifteen minutes or half an hour.
-Just push on through it and figure you will come back and pick that up later.
+So if you struggle with a particular sentence or paragraph, put a question mark next to it in the margin.
+Don’t get trapped reading the same material repeatedly for fifteen minutes or half an hour.
+Just push through it and figure you will come back and pick it up later.

-5. Read slowly & take notes in margins
+5. Read slowly & take notes in the margins

 There are reasons or objections to this view.
 It gives you a quick reference for going through and finding the bits of the essay that the author has called attention to by assigning them numbers.
 You can also, at this point, mark key passages.
 These are the parts you would have highlighted when you used a highlighter.

 - Draw a vertical line in the margin to indicate a key passage.
-If it’s especially important, put a star next to it.
+If it’s essential, put a star next to it.

 Write something in the margin for future reference about what’s happening there.
 It will make it much easier to go back through when you’re trying to write a paper.

 - Identify which parts of the essay are doing what.
-If you miss a paragraph if you can’t figure it out, put a question mark next to it and go on.
+If you miss a paragraph or can’t figure it out, put a question mark next to it and go on.

 - Then lastly, put question marks in the margins where you are confused, but try to indicate what confuses you.

-If you don’t understand what this particular word means, circle it or underline it.
-Give yourself something to go back to when you’re trying to do your research.
+If you don’t understand this particular word, circle it or underline it.
+Give yourself something to go back to when trying to do your research.

 Bonus tips – Summarize what you’ve read

 Try to summarize within the first 10 minutes after you finish reading.
-Don’t go back and do it later, or do it in the evening.
-Do it immediately after finishing up with your reading.
-It will make your future read-throughs much easier and help to cement the material that you’ve read into your brain.
+Don’t go back and do it later or in the evening.
+Do it immediately after finishing up your reading.
+It will make your future read-throughs much easier and help cement the material you’ve read into your brain.

 So those are the process of steps for how to read philosophy effectively.
-If you truly want to understand philosophy books, you need to read them aloud.
-Ideally, if you have friends around, have some of your friends interested in philosophy.
-You’re going to get a whole deeper understanding of the text.
+If you truly want to understand philosophy books, you must read them aloud.
+Ideally, if you have friends, have some of your friends interested in philosophy.
+You’re going to get a full deeper understanding of the text.
 Write your friends who offer you different perspectives to look at this specific passage.
 I hope you will enjoy your philosophy books and gather huge knowledge.